 Now that the ‘skeleton’ of my overall sculpture was formed, it was time to focus on the landscape…

-I knew I wanted stairs up a hill to the front door, so I set about carving the polystyrene in to a rough shape and then plastering it over the top.
-Placing the stones in formation was incredibly difficult but I eventually got them in place and lightly plastered them to stay.
+I knew I wanted stairs up a hill to the front door, so I set about carving the polystyrene into a rough shape and then plastering it over the top.
+Placing the information on the stone was incredibly difficult but I eventually got them in place and lightly plastered them to stay.
 My daughter is fascinated by some of the crystals and stones I’ve collected over the years so I thought I’d incorporate them into this special sculpture for her.

 After plastering the shape, I used airdry clay to clean the rough plastering up and give me a more defined shape to work with.